Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/learning-objectives/web-development.md

   - A learner will use the GitHub version control system in the following
     fashion:
-    - Clone a GitHub repository without error using either a terminal window or a Git integration in a text editor like VS Code.
+    - Clone a GitHub repository without error using either a terminal window or an extension for Git integration in a text editor like VS Code.
     - Write short and descriptive commit messages that explain the specific way in which a commit changes the source code and documentation in the GitHub repository.